Speed up onscreen editing and proofreading: Automatically switch words with a macro

 If you don’t know how to assign a keyboard shortcut, don’t worry – I’ll show you how later in the article.

 The beauty of MultiSwitch is that you need only one keyboard shortcut for a ton of different word switches.
-My list currently includes the following switch options:
+Here are a few examples from my switch list:

 Go to Paul’s website and download Computer Tools for Editors.